gabomartini/Entra-ID-Management/README.md

 </p>

 #### *In this tutorial, we will:*
-*- Secure and manage identities using Microsoft Entra ID.*
+*•	Secure and manage identities with Microsoft Entra ID.*

-*- Implement and oversee users and groups.*
+*•	Create and oversee users and groups.*

 #### Tasks:
  1. Create a Microsoft Entra ID tenant.